RonakAgarwal/RV_TCA/README.md

 # Red Ventures Technical Case Assessment

+This assignment was completed with Python using a jupyter notebook which is contained in the repository.
+Screenshots from the notebook are posted with the questions below.

 ## Question 1
 ### Which variables are the most helpful in understanding if a customer is going to be approved or denied for a loan?
 Are there certain variables that are not useful to collect?